cds-snc/pspc-documentation/_pages/en/titles-and-descriptions.md

 **Give a sense of the scale of work** involved or quantity of products needed.

 ## Key nouns and verbs from diary study
 Key words from participant quotes in the diary study, which was primarily conducted with technology firms.
 These are meant only as a starting point, and may not apply to businesses in other industries.
-As well, there were no French participants in this study, so we’re only providing them in English.
+As well, we did not have the opportunity to test with French participants in this study, so we’re only providing them in English.

 ### Nouns